terzurumluoglu/ng-memento/README.md

 ng-memento makes your application to be faster by preventing the same http requests from being called again in your Angular project.

-## Angular17

-it's stable for Angular version 17 yet.

-It will be supported v14+ soon.

 ## Installation

 ```bash